kadena-io/pact/docs/en/pact-functions.md

 *keysetname*&nbsp;`string` *&rarr;*&nbsp;`bool`

-Enforce that the current environment contains a session signer with a key that satisfies the keyset parameter.
-The execution environment is responsible for setting the session signer, usually in response to an authorization flow.
+Enforce that the current environment contains a session pubkey that satisfies the keyset parameter.
+The execution environment is responsible for setting the session pubkey, usually in response to an authorization flow.
 ```lisp
 (enforce-session keyset)
 ```